 - GET INVOLVED

-The first ever Caux Artists Program (CAP) took place at the IofC International Conference Center in Caux, Switzerland July 25 - August 8, 2011.
-It was an amazing two weeks with 19 artists from five continents.
-In keeping with the international and multi-cultural "spirit of Caux", CAP had faculty and mentors from Colombia, Germany, India, Nigeria, Switzerland , Ukraine, United Kingdom and the USA.
-Download the 2011 Caux Artists Program Report in PDF here.
+Since 2011 CAP has welcomed to Caux over 40 performing artists from all over the world.
+In keeping with the international and multi-cultural "spirit of Caux", CAP has had faculty and mentors from Colombia, Germany, India, Nigeria, Switzerland , Ukraine, United Kingdom and the USA.
+Download a Caux Artists Program Report in PDF here.

-The initial Caux Artists Program received support from the Caux Foundation, Initiatives of Change- Sweden, the Hahnloser Foundation (Switz.), Kulture for Livet (Sweden) , the Renewal Arts International Scholarship Fund and the Caux Artists Scholarship Fund, making it possible to award numerous scholarships to deserving young artists.
+The Caux Artists Program has received support from the Caux Foundation, Initiatives of Change-Sweden, the Hahnloser Foundation (Switz.), the Concordia Foundation (UK), Kulture for Livet (Sweden), the Irene Prestwich Trust, the Renewal Arts International Scholarship Fund and the Caux Artists Scholarship Fund, making it possible to award numerous scholarships to deserving young artists.

-In 2012 the Caux Artists Program focused on various international initiatives including a CAP Outreach in India.
-CAP Faculty members are available for performances, master classes and instruction.
+CAP faculty members are available for performances, master classes and instruction.
 To contact members of the CAP faculty please visit our faculty page and click on the appropriate links.

 Initiatives of Change International conference center, in Caux Switzerland, 1000m above Montreux, Lake Geneva.
 Click here for more information.

-The participants are a select group of 30 artists from diverse cultural and faith backgrounds who have made a professional commitment to work in the fields of drama, music theatre and/or music.
-CAP is seeking to invite actor/singers and singer/instrumentalists who have a vested interest in exploring the power of art as a catalyst for change in society, while at the same time strengthening their artistic skill and vision.
+The CAP participants are a select group of 20 - 30 artists from diverse cultural backgrounds who have made a professional commitment to work in the fields of drama, music theatre and/or music.
+CAP is inviting actor/singers, singer/dancers, singer/instrumentalists and broad-based musicians who have a vested interest in exploring the power of art as a catalyst for change in society, while at the same time strengthening their artistic skill and vision.

 The Caux Artists Program will consist of two overlapping phases: